spotlightpa/poor-richard/content/elections.md

 title = "Pennsylvania Elections 2022"
-title-tag = "2022 Pennsylvania Election News and Information from Spotlight PA" linktitle = "Election news from Spotlight PA" dek = "Lorem ipsum dolor sit amet, consectetur adipisicing elit" url = "/elections/" layout = "elections"
+title-tag = "2022 Pennsylvania Election News and Information from Spotlight PA" linktitle = "Election news from Spotlight PA" dek = "Candidates for governor, U.S. Senate, and more will appear on the Nov.
+8 ballot." url = "/elections/" layout = "elections"